Teresa Wright: Acting career

 In autumn 1939, Wright began a two-year appearance in the stage play Life with Father, playing the role of Mary Skinner.
 It was there that she was discovered by Samuel Goldwyn, who came to see her in the show she had been appearing in for almost a year.
 Goldwyn would later recall his first encounter with her backstage:

 Goldwyn immediately hired the young actress for the role of Bette Davis' daughter in the 1941 adaptation of Lillian Hellman's The Little Foxes, signing her to a five-year Hollywood contract with the Goldwyn Studios.
 Asserting her seriousness as an actress, Wright insisted her contract contain unique clauses by Hollywood standards:

 In 1941, Wright was nominated for the Academy Award for Best Supporting Actress for her film début in The Little Foxes.
 The following year, she was nominated again, this time for Best Actress for The Pride of the Yankees, in which she played opposite Gary Cooper as the wife of Lou Gehrig.
 The same year, she won the Academy Award for Best Supporting Actress as the daughter-in-law of Greer Garson's character in Mrs. Miniver.
-Wright is the first out of only nine actors who have been nominated in both categories in the same year.
+Wright is the first of only nine actors who have been nominated in both categories in the same year.
 Her three Academy Award nominations and one Academy Award in her first three films is unique.
 She remains the only performer to have received Academy Award nominations for her first three films.

 In 1943, Wright appeared in the acclaimed Universal film Shadow of a Doubt, directed by Alfred Hitchcock, playing a young woman who discovers her beloved uncle (played by Joseph Cotten) is a serial murderer.
-Hitchcock thought Wright was one of the more intelligent actors he had worked with, and through his direction brought out her vivacity, warmth, and youthful idealism—characteristics uncommon in Hitchcock's heroines.
+Hitchcock thought Wright was one of the more intelligent actors he had worked with, and through his direction, he brought out her vivacity, warmth, and youthful idealism—characteristics uncommon in Hitchcock's heroines.
 In 1946, Wright delivered another notable performance in William Wyler's The Best Years of Our Lives, an award-winning film about the adjustments of servicemen returning home after World War II.
 Critic James Agee praised her performance in The Nation: